anup26x11x2006/Face-Ditecter/README.md

-   # FACE-Ditecter Made By ANUP
+   # FACE-DItecter Made By ANUP